 Charles Cookson, MBA

-Charles Cookson, chair of the Mark Skousen School of Business, holds a Master of Business Administration degree from Grantham University and dual bachelor’s degrees in political science and anthropology from the University of Kansas.
+Charles Cookson, dean of Foundations Faculty, holds a Master of Business Administration degree from Grantham University and dual bachelor’s degrees in political science and anthropology from the University of Kansas.
+He is currently finishing his dissertation on how work-life balance programs influence job satisfaction and employee turnover.
 Mr. Cookson teaches a variety of business courses, including business and society, introduction to operations and quality management, leadership in organizations, and training and development.

 Tina Freestone, M.A.